rhansson/svg2omap/README.md

 - `-epsg 32632` specifies [EPSG code](https://epsg.io/).
 - `-rotation 1.98` specifies the map rotation (declination/grivation).

 In this example we are forcing an EPSG code and a rotation matching the georeferencing of the map.
-Normally, this information is automatically extracted from the omap file.
+Normally, this information is automatically extracted from the omap file if available.

 ## Limitations